Leg3ndary/APHS-bot/info/announcements.md

 ## FRIDAY SEPTEMBER 10 2021

-**YOUNG WOMEN IN LEADERSHIP **will begin running next Tuesday (the 14th) at 7:20am in room 204!
+**YOUNG WOMEN IN LEADERSHIP**will begin running next Tuesday (the 14th) at 7:20am in room 204!
 Come to get information on how the club will be running this year!

-**MEDLIFE **- Are you interested in supporting humanitarian work, going on a Service Learning Trip to Peru, receiving volunteer hours, obtaining professional fundraising experience, and earning an official Certificate of Achievements?
+**MEDLIFE**- Are you interested in supporting humanitarian work, going on a Service Learning Trip to Peru, receiving volunteer hours, obtaining professional fundraising experience, and earning an official Certificate of Achievements?
 If yes to any, MEDLIFE is the perfect club for you.
 Join our google classroom with the code D4HME3S and follow us on Instagram at @medlife_aphs today!
 Our first introductory meeting will be on Tuesday, September 14th from 3-4pm in The Hub (Room 107)!
 Looking forward to seeing you there!

 **WEIGHT ROOM** - Hey eagles, the weight room will soon be open for the Abbey Park Fitness Club.
 There will be a meeting held in the gymnasium on Tuesday September 14th at 10:50 am.
 The club will run during lunch time each day and further details will be provided at the meeting.
 All grades are welcome, we look forward to seeing you there!

-**SMILE COOKIES **are back from Sept 13 - 19.
+**SMILE COOKIES**are back from Sept 13 - 19.
 Why not treat yourself to a Smile cookie from Tim Horton's?
 All proceeds from cookie sales this week go directly to supporting food4kidshalton.
 Such an easy way to support children in our community!

 ## THURSDAY SEPTEMBER 9 2021

-**APHS BELIEVE LEADERSHIP CHAPTER ****- **Are you looking to become a leader?
+**APHS BELIEVE LEADERSHIP CHAPTER******Are you looking to become a leader?
 Would you like to grow yourself as an individual in a short period of time, create a project to help your community, meet similar-minded individuals AND get volunteer hours for it?
 Well, look no further!
 The Believe Leadership Course is a virtual 8-week leadership course that will teach you core principles needed to become a leader, such as confidence, resilience, discipline and leadership, all while building your own Passion Project!
 Join our Google Classroom with the code (zvetldd)

 Follow us on instagram at believeleadershipaphs for more info.
 And come for our info session on Wednesday, September 15 from 3:30-4:00pm with the link: [bit.ly/aphsblccall21].
 OR And come for our second info session on Monday, September 20th from 3:30-4:00pm with the link: [bit.ly/aphsblccall21].